SeldonIO/seldon-core/kafka/strimzi/README.md

 Seldon Core v2 requies Kafka to implement datacentric inference Pipleines.
 To install Kafka for testing purposed in your k8s cluster, we higlight different options:

-## Ansible

-We provide automation around the installation of a Kafka cluster for Seldon Core v2 to help with development and testing usecases.

-You can follow the steps defined [here](../../ansible/README.md) to install kafka via ansible.

 ## Helm

-Use helm if you require changes and customisations to the Kafka cluster.

 The installation of a kafka cluster requires the strimzi operator installed in the same namespace.